liqd/adhocracy3/docs/frontend/overview.rst

 For example, a proposal directive would only get the ``path`` of a resource instead of relying on some parent directive to fetch it first.
 This of course means that many directives may trigger the same HTTP requests.
-This is mitigated by a build in caching system.
+This is mitigated by a caching system that is built into the ``adhHttp`` service.